BYLAWS OF PEN BAY SOCCER CLUB

 Section 3.
 Committee Meetings.
 Unless otherwise provided for in these Bylaws, a majority of the members serving on a Committee constitutes a quorum for the meeting of the Committee and the vote of a simple majority of those present at a meeting at which a quorum is present constitutes an action of the Committee.
 Each Committee shall determine and schedule it meetings.

 Section 1.
 Number.
-The officers of the corporation shall be a President, a Vice President and Director of Coaching and Player Development, a Secretary/Registrar, a Treasurer and a Coordinator/Assigner.
+The officers of the corporation shall be a President, a Vice President, a Director of Coaching and Player Development, a Governance, a Registrar, and a Treasurer.
 All officers shall be elected to office from among the directors then serving at the time of election.

 Section 2.
 Compensation of Officers.
 The officers of the corporation shall serve without compensation, although officers shall be entitled to be paid the cost of reasonable expenses incurred in the course of their duties.